 Shops opened throughout the state but there was never any regulation implemented.
 The Michigan Bureau of Medical Marihuana Regulation was created in 2016 and gave existing dispensaries until Feb.
 15 to apply for a state license.

-Michigan Has More Than a Quarter Million Medical Marijuana Patients
+Michigan Has More Than a Quarter Million Medical Marijuana Consumers

-There are at least 277,000 patients in Michigan who have a medical marijuana license from the state, but Harns maintained that even with the closures, there are 215 medical marijuana dispensaries still open where patients can legally get their medicine.
+There are at least 277,000 medical consumers in Michigan who have a medical marijuana license from the state, but Harns maintained that even with the closures, there are 215 medical marijuana dispensaries still open where medical consumers can legally get their product.
 He added that those shops are operating under a temporary license by the Department of Licensing and Regulatory Affairs with the community's blessing.

 Michael Stein is a lawyer who has several clients with medical marijuana businesses in Detroit that received a cease-and-desist letter.
 He says that his clients have a court order to remain open while the city comes to a decision on the city's medical marijuana ordinance.